 About Judy –

-Judy and her entourage currently live in Wiesbaden, Germany.
-When her apron isn’t dusted with flour and she’s not butchering the German language or shuffling kids, she can be found with her nose behind a food memoir or roaming the streets of Wiesbaden.
+Judy lives in Wiesbaden, Germany and continues to write a monthly column for SHAPE Community Life Magazine, a publication serving the NATO community in Mons, Belgium.
+When her apron isn’t dusted with flour and she’s not butchering the German language, she can be found with her nose behind a food memoir, studying wine (WSET Level 3), working on two manuscripts or roaming the nooks and crannies of Wiesbaden in search of beauty and grace…

 Judy’s other website, Mincing Words Abroad